carlyn-aarish/konakart-ecommerce/README.md

    ```
    http://[konakart-ec2-instance-public-ip-address]/konakartadmin/
    ```
-   Login using “admin@konakart.com” as the username and “princess” as the password.
+   Log in using `admin@konakart.com` as the username and “princess” as the password.

-5. Configure NGINX as a reverse proxy (NGINX VM)
+## 3. Configure NGINX as a reverse proxy (NGINX VM)
    ```
    docker run -d --name nginx-base -p 80:80 nginx:latest  #  Run nginx docker container based on NGINX base image
    mkdir nginx  # make subdirectory for NGINX